-Class/Common name Source of Evidence Effect Clinical comment CYP3A4 inhibitors (such as ketoconazole, itraconazole and erythromycin) Т ↑ mifepristone plasma concentration Mifepristone is metabolized by CYP3A4.
-Co-administration of other CYP3A4 inhibitors may inhibit mifepristone metabolism.
-CYP3A4 inducers (such as rifampicin, dexamethasone and certain anticonvulsants (phenytoin, phenobarbital, carbamazepine) Т ↓ mifepristone plasma concentration Mifepristone is metabolized by CYP3A4.
-Co-administration of other CYP3A4 inducers may increase mifepristone metabolism.
+Class/Common name Source of Evidence Effect Clinical comment CYP3A4 inhibitors (such as ketoconazole, itraconazole and erythromycin) СТ ↑ mifepristone plasma concentration Mifepristone is metabolized by CYP3A4.
+Co-administration of mifepristone with itraconazole (strong CYP3A4 inhibitor) was shown to increase mifepristone AUC by 2.6-fold.
+No dose adjustment is recommended when mifepristone is given concomitantly with a CYP3A4 inhibitor, but caution is warranted.
+CYP3A4 inducers (such as rifampicin, dexamethasone and certain anticonvulsants (phenytoin, phenobarbital, carbamazepine) СТ ↓ mifepristone plasma concentration Mifepristone is metabolized by CYP3A4.
+Co-administration of mifepristone with rifampicin (strong CYP3A4 inducer) was shown to decrease mifepristone AUC by 6.3-fold.
+Therefore, a reduced efficacy may be expected when mifepristone is co-administered with a strong or moderate CYP3A4 inducer.
 Corticosteroid therapy, including inhaled costicosteroids Т ↓ corticosteroid Mifepristone has antiglucocorticoid activity.
 The efficacy of corticosteroid therapy may be temporarily decreased following intake of mifepristone.
 Therapy should be adjusted.
 CYP3A4 substrates that have narrow therapeutic range (including some agents used during general anaesthesia) Т Due to the irreversible nature of the CYP binding and the slow elimination of mifepristone from the body, such interaction may be observed for a prolonged period after its administration.
 Caution should be exercised when mifepristone is administered with drugs that are CYP3A4 substrates and have narrow therapeutic range.